Vital Statistics - Birth Database

 - Type of birth (single or multiple)

-All provinces and territories supply microfilm or optical images of registration forms to Statistics Canada.
-In addition, all provinces supply machine-readable abstracts of registrations, which contain the required standard information.
+All jurisdictions supply microfilm copies or optical images or paper copies of birth registration forms to Statistics Canada.
+In addition, all provinces supply electronic abstracts of registrations, which contain the required standard information.

 Subsequent changes to registrations due to errors, amendments or omissions are transmitted to Statistics Canada as the information becomes available.
 However, changes received after a cut-off date are not reflected in published tabulations.

-The population estimates used for the 2011 birth and fertility rate calculations are the July 1, 2011 updated postcensal estimates (PR) released on September 27, 2012.
+The population estimates used for the 2013 birth and fertility rate calculations are the July 1, 2013 postcensal estimates released in September, 2016.

 Provinces and territories that supply machine-readable data conduct edits (edit validation and data consistency) before transmitting their data, based on standard edit specifications prepared by Statistics Canada.
 Health Statistics Division has actively promoted the use of a standard data dictionary and standard correlation edits for provincial/territorial data entry.
 More extensive edit routines are applied to the data by Statistics Canada to ascertain the completeness and quality of the data.
-For 2011, about 3% of the records were assessed for follow-up action either by referring to the microfilmed registrations or optical images or by consulting with the registries.
 After the preparation of a preliminary data file, verification tables are prepared for data review by the registries and Statistics Canada (for example, distributions, large changes, percentage and number of unknowns, outliers and changes in the relative composition).

-With Prince Edward Island adopting their own data capture, the only birth data regularly captured at Statistics Canada are the data from the three territories, and any late records.
-Operations and Integration Division maintains data capture quality controls such as 100% verification for new clerks, and sample batch re-capture for experienced clerks to maintain an error rate of less than 3%.
+The only birth data regularly captured at Statistics Canada are from the three territories.
+Operations and Integration Division maintains data capture quality controls and performs 20% verification of captured data to maintain an error rate of less than 3%.

 Statistics Canada is prohibited by law from releasing any information it collects which could identify any person, business, or organization, unless consent has been given by the respondent or as permitted by the Statistics Act.
 Various confidentiality rules are applied to all data that are released or published to prevent the publication or disclosure of any information deemed confidential.
 If necessary, data are suppressed to prevent direct or residual disclosure of identifiable data.